Looking for innovative restaurant promotion ideas to grow your business? You’re not alone.

 - Loyalty programs are not viewed as giving away products or providing heavy discounts, which may cheapen your restaurant in the eyes of customers.

-- When a customer enrolls in a program, you officially establish a relationship, as opposed to someone using a coupon that you may never see again.
+- When a customer enrolls in a program, you establish a relationship.
+This differs from someone using a coupon that you may never see again.